Lemoncode/master-frontend-lemoncode/07-cloud/01-basic/01-production-bundle/README.md

 # 01 Production bundle

-In this example we are going to create a production bundle using webpack.
+In this example we are going to create a production bundle using vite.

 We will start from `00-boilerplate`.